+The female olympics was part of a long line of Olympic history.
 The Olympic Movement of the late-19th century, which led to the revival the ancient Greek tradition of the Olympic Games, was successful thanks to the efforts of two distinguished gentlemen ― Pierre de Coubertin and Demetrius Vikelas.

 The first modern Summer Olympics was held in Athens in 1896, starting what is today known as arguably the most important sports event in the world.